-Men Arrested At Philadelphia Starbucks Speak Out, Police Commissioner Apologizes
+Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 But for its part, Starbucks has been focusing its messaging on racial bias rather than store policy.

-Starbucks says it will close its 8,000 plus stores in the U.S. for the afternoon on May 29 to conduct "racial-bias education geared toward preventing discrimination in our stores."
+Starbucks says it will close its 8,000-plus stores in the U.S. for the afternoon on May 29 to conduct "racial-bias education geared toward preventing discrimination in our stores."

 The men's lawyer, Stewart Cohen, says a retired federal judge is overseeing mediation with Starbucks.

-Robinson told ABC News, while he hopes the situation can serve as a lesson, "[for] young men to not be traumatized by this and instead [be] motivated, inspired."
+Robinson told ABC News that he hopes the situation can serve as a lesson, "[for] young men to not be traumatized by this and instead [be] motivated, inspired."

 Nelson said he wants to "help people understand its not just a black people thing; it's a people thing."

-Ross, the police commissioner, who is black, said, "The issue of race in this situation is not lost on me," adding that he shouldn't be the one making it worse.
+Ross, who is black, said, "The issue of race in this situation is not lost on me," adding that he shouldn't be the one making it worse.

 He said Philadelphia police have now come up with an unspecified new policy "that guides our officers on how to deal with similar situations."